Sufficient Conditions for Error Distance Reduction in the (\ell^2)-norm Trust Region between Minimizers of Local Nonconvex Multivariate Quadratic Approximates: Conclusions and discussions

 \section{Conclusions and discussions}

-We analyze sufficient conditions for the distance reduction between the minimizers of non-convex quadratic functions in the trust region after two iterations.
-Notice that the quadratic functions are often used for the local approximation by the numerical optimization algorithms, and we could not obtain an accurate one in most nonlinear cases.
-If we have different quadratic approximation model functions, the results in this note provide a method to reduce the distance of the minimizers of different model functions by selecting the diagonal damping coefficients of the models' Hessian \({\omega}_2\) and \(\tilde{\omega}_2\) accordingly.
-Besides, the numerical example above shows that in some cases, the error/distance of the minimizers of the quadratic model will increase with a high probability after one more iteration, and this derives the necessity of modifying the model at each step in the optimization methods based on quadratic models.
-In other words, one quadratic model used by the trust-region methods is supposed to be updated after only one iteration, even if the model is non-convex and the iteration step reaches the bound of the trust region.
+This paper analyzes sufficient conditions for the reduction in distance between the minimizers of {nonconvex} quadratic functions in the trust region after two iterations.
+Note that quadratic functions are frequently used for local approximation in numerical optimization algorithms, but obtaining an accurate approximation is often challenging in most nonlinear cases.
+If we have different local quadratic approximate functions, the results in this paper provide a method to reduce the distance of the minimizers of different local quadratic approximate functions by selecting the diagonal damping coefficients of the approximate functions' Hessian \({\omega}_2\) and \(\tilde{\omega}_2\) accordingly.
+Besides, the example above shows that in some cases, the error distance of the minimizers of the local quadratic approximate function will increase with a high probability after one more iteration, and this derives the necessity of modifying the local quadratic approximate function at each step in the optimization methods based on quadratic approximate functions.
+In other words, one local quadratic approximate function used by the trust-region methods is supposed to be updated after only one iteration, even if the approximate function is {nonconvex} and the iteration step reaches the bound of the trust region.